MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDistributionPoint.md

 ### -Force

-Applies to version 1910 and later.
 Use this parameter to add a duplicate certificate without asking for confirmation.

 ```yaml
 Type: SwitchParameter